 The Conservancy’s Kentucky River Palisades project encompasses about 100 river miles, stretching from Clays Ferry in Madison County to Frankfort in Franklin County.
 Most activity, to date, has occurred within the Central Palisades Corridor in Jessamine and Garrard counties.

 The Kentucky River Palisades is a unique region boasting 450-million-year-old limestone cliffs, deep gorges, wet weather springs and a system of caves.
 The Conservancy works throughout the region to protect these habitats for the enjoyment of people and survival of unique wildlife.
-Some of the places we’ve protected over the years include: the Sally Brown, Crutcher & Wallace nature preserves, the Jessamine Creek Gorge Nature Preserve, the Jim Beam Nature Preserve and the Tom Dorman State Nature Preserve.
+Some of the places we’ve protected over the years include: the Sally Brown, Crutcher & Wallace nature preserves, the Jessamine Creek Gorge Conservation Area, and the Tom Dorman State Nature Preserve.

 Trees The largest forested areas remaining in the Inner Bluegrass can be found along the Kentucky River.
 Beech and yellow poplars, also known as tulip trees, grow tall on terraces and on the banks of the river’s tributaries.
 Blue ash, chinquapin oak and sugar maple – with a special mixture of rock elm, yellowwood, and yellow buckeye – dominate the steep slopes at higher elevations.